 The Carroll University MSPAS program will not accept transfer students or transfer credits for any required course in Physician Assistant Studies.
 Student accepted into the program must complete all required physician assistant courses.
 Advanced placement will not be granted for any reason, including prior academic studies or professional experience.
 Only full-time students are admitted to the program.

-Additional Information About the Admissions Process:
+Additional Information About the Selection Process

 The selection process for the PA Program is highly competitive.
 Each application is evaluated on individual merits.
 The submitted materials will be used to evaluate applicants for potential success in the program based on proven academic performance and potential; knowledge of the PA profession; work, community service and other experiences; letters of reference; and essays.
 Personal interviews, offered to the most qualified applicants, will aid the committee in assessing a variety of non-cognitive factors, including interpersonal skills, personal maturity, motivation and life experiences.
 Applicants may not be accepted without a personal interview.
 Invitations for admission will be extended to applicants who appear to be the most highly qualified to meet the mission and goals of the program.
 Students will be admitted to the Master of Science in Physician Assistant Studies program based on their admission materials and their interview.

 Any student accepted for admission to the program must have official college transcripts documenting completion of all requirements sent directly to Carroll University prior to matriculation.

 International applicants and those who graduated from a non-US college or university must provide the following in addition to the above materials: